rodocite/elixir-blockchain/README.md

 Elixir + Blockchains = Fun

 TODO
+  - research erlang ordsets to see if they deep compare when members are maps
   - try it out on multiple nodes at high difficulty
   - consensus checking
   - add node to node tansactions